algd/algd.github.io/_posts/2018-05-05-parallel-stream-processing.markdown

 ...
 {% endhighlight %}

-> Two actors download the files in parallel and one last actor executes the remaining steps ![Image3][image3]

 The second pair of files starts to be downloaded right after the first couple of files finishes, this is a consequence of using `async`.
 However the count words and update file steps are still executed sequentially.
 The order of how the items are executed is modified by the `Balance` component used in the custom graph.

-##Pipelining or vertical parallelism
+## Pipelining or vertical parallelism
 This refers to executing different steps of the graph in parallel.
 We can achieve this thanks to the method mentioned before, `async`, that allows us to mark a step of the graph as asynchronous, which means that the operation will be executed by a different actor and therefore in parallel.